Coeur d'Alene language: Non-topic ergative objects

-Non-topic ergative object examples
+Ergative transitive subjects

-The transitive subjects of Ergative case also appear as suffixes in Coeur d'Alene, and examples from Doak (1997, p.
+The transitive subjects of Ergative case also appear as suffixes in Coeur d'Alene.

+Examples from Doak (1997, p.
 56-63) are given below.

-Ergative transitive subject examples
+Genitive pronouns

 Genitive structures are used to create possessives in Coeur d'Alene (Doak 1997, p.
 169).

 Examples below are taken from Doak (1997, p.
 69-71).

-Genitive pronoun examples
+Predicate Pronominals

 Predicate Pronominal forms may stand alone as predicates or may serve as emphatic adjuncts.
 The forms are constructed as intransitive predicates with morphology and unanalyzable roots used nowhere else, and examples are given below (Doak, 1997, p.
 72-73).

-Predicate pronominal examples

 Aspect

 There are three aspects in Coeur d'Alene.
 The first is the completive, which has no morpheme marker.
 The completive aspect refers to an action that was completed in the past (Bischoff, 2011, p.
 22; Reichard, 1938, p.
 574).

 The second is the customary aspect, characterized by the prefix morpheme, ʔɛc- (Doak, 1997, p.
 85).

 The third aspect is the continuative, indicated by the prefix morpheme y’c-.